 - (1) Weekly readings and videos (either from the list of reading/video material provided on p.
-5-7, or possibly, later during the course of the semester, from reading/video material directly proposed by the students) focusing on the what, hows and whys of cultural organisms; - (2) Oral presentations by one (or two) student(s) in relation to weekly readings on selected culture-related topics; - (3) Powerpoint slideshows prepared by the instructor highlighting key theoretical concepts, methodological aspects, and providing detailed examples of selected case studies of human culture and animal behavioral traditions; - (4) Group discussions (which I hope lively and fruitful!).
+5-8, or possibly, later during the course of the semester, from reading/video material directly proposed by the students) focusing on the what, hows and whys of cultural organisms; - (2) Oral presentations by two students in relation to weekly readings on selected culture-related topics; - (3) Powerpoint slideshows, prepared by the instructors and by the students, and highlighting key theoretical concepts, methodological aspects, and providing detailed examples of selected case studies of human culture and animal behavioral traditions; - (4) Group discussions (which we hope lively and fruitful!).

-Evaluation: Each student will be evaluated on the basis of: (1) weekly (or biweekly) in-class quizzes, (2) oral presentations, (3) in-class participation, (4) a term paper assignment, and (5) a final exam.
+Evaluation: Each student will be evaluated on the basis of: (1) his/her participation during in-class discussions, (2) occasional in-class quizzes, (3) oral presentations [group projects], (4) a term paper assignment [individual project], and (5) a final exam.